 Not only is this a great thing for kids to help you with, but it is also a brilliant kitchen hack that will save you time even when the kids aren’t helping!
 Put the herbs (basil, coriander, mint, parsley etc.) into a mug.
 With a pair of safety scissors chop the herbs until fine.
 Using a mug or a glass means the leaves are compressed into a small space, so is much easier to cut them up!

 Tell them to roll lemons and limes on their sides before you help cut them in half (this makes them much easier to juice!).
 Make sure they take care when adding the juice to other ingredients to prevent pips from falling in!

 4. Mix The Ingredients

 Encourage your kids to help by asking them to mix dry ingredients in a bowl with their (washed!) hands or with a wooden spoon.
 Teach older kids about different mixing techniques (folding, whisking and beating with a whisk) and show them the best way to incorporate all the ingredients together.

 Even the youngest children can help with the dinner prep by washing the veggies!
 They can also start tearing lettuce for the salad, scrubbing potatoes to clean them, and cutting soft foods (like olives and strawberries) with a butter knife or dull plastic knife.

 Start small and gradually progress – this is a great thing for the youngest of your clan to start with.
 A fun task for the kids to help with and a fiddly one you can avoid!
 Win win!

 7. Chop Veggies (with the help from a grown-up)

-If you’re looking for ways to #StressLess in the kitchen, make sure you check out our family-friendly tips and tricks here.
+If you’re looking for more ways to #SeizeTheSummer, make sure you check out our bucket list here.